ucsb-teaching-cs/s21/activities/debugging_assistance.md

 After the session, we will share a recording of your assistance.
 You are asked to watch the video and then reflect on it again, using the provided Teaching Guidelines (above) to highlight what you did well.

-You will submit your reflection using the **peer-review observatio form** and writing "Self" for the "190J tutor's name".
+You will submit your reflection using the **peer-review observation form** and writing "Self" for the "190J tutor's name".
 In the "Any other comments" section add if there is anything that you would do differently after watching your interaction.

 ---------